Skip to main contentSkip to main content

 It’s a concern that hits close to home for me, not just as a doctor, but as a member of this community.
 I’ve seen the worry in your eyes, and I want you to know that you’re not alone and, more importantly, that there are effective strategies to protect your child’s vision.
 This isn’t about demonizing technology; it’s about understanding the risks and learning how to manage them.
 Let’s talk about what’s really happening with our kids’ eyes and what we can do about it.

 Myopia, or nearsightedness, is more than just blurry distance vision.
 It’s a condition where the eyeball elongates, causing light to focus in front of the retina instead of directly on it.
-While glasses and regular contacts can correct the blur, they don’t stop the eyeball from continuing to grow.
+While glasses and regular contacts can correct the blur, they don’t slow the eyeball from continuing to grow.
 This progression is the real danger, as it increases the risk of serious, sight-threatening conditions later in life, like retinal detachment, glaucoma, and myopic maculopathy.
 The World Health Organization has called it a global health crisis for a reason.

 So, what’s behind this surge?
 While genetics certainly play a role, our environment is a powerful driver.
 The COVID-19 era was a perfect storm.
 Kids across Fayetteville and the country were suddenly thrust into online learning, spending hours staring at screens for both school and play.
 A study published by the American Academy of Ophthalmology (AAO) confirmed what many of us suspected: myopia prevalence and progression shot up significantly during the pandemic.
 It’s a trend that hasn’t slowed down.

 Our lives are dominated by “near work”—any activity done at a close distance, like reading a book, drawing, or, most commonly, using a phone or tablet.
 The problem is that our eyes weren’t designed for hours of sustained close focus.
-When a child spends too much time in this near-work zone, it can signal the eye to grow longer, leading to myopia.
+When a child spends too much time in this near-work zone, it may signal the eye to grow longer, leading to myopia.
 It’s a quiet, gradual process that many parents don’t notice until their child starts squinting to see the board at school.

 A Closer Look: How Screens and Near Work Affect Young Eyes